narfdotpl/narf.pl/content/posts/procedural-trees.md

 A year ago I started playing with procedural graphics -- a way of creating images where you write a program that does the drawing for you.
 Initially I wanted to make images that would look like insides of a computer.
-I&nbsp;ended up creating animations of circuit-board-like trees.
+I ended up creating animations of circuit-board-like trees.

 In this post I share my thoughts about creating images indirectly,